Sumitra Mahajan: Early life and education

 Sumitra Mahajan was born in a Chitpavan Brahmin Marathi family to Usha and Purushottam Sathe in Chiplun, Maharashtra.
 Her primary & secondary education took place at United English School, Chiplun.
 She received her MA and LLB from Indore University (now Devi Ahilya Vishwavidyalaya) after marrying Jayant Mahajan of Indore.
 Sumitra Mahajan's hobbies include reading, music, drama and cinema as well as an enthusiasm for singing.
 She has acknowledged the 18th century queen Ahilyabai Holkar as the inspirational figure throughout her life and has written a book on Ahilyabai Holkar's life journey 'Matoshree' which was unveiled by Prime Minister Narendra Modi in 2017.

 Political career

 Sumitra Mahajan started her political career as a corporator in the Indore Municipal Corporation in 1982.
 She was later elected as Deputy Mayor of Indore Municipal Corporation in 1984.

 She ran for the first time and won the Lok Sabha elections in 1989, against former Chief Minister and senior Congress leader Prakash Chandra Sethi.
 She is popularly known as Tai, among people of her constituency.

 Speaker of the Lok Sabha

+Pratibha Patil, then President of India; Balram Jakhar, then Governor; Shivraj Singh Chouhan, then Chief Minister of Madhya Pradesh; Narayan Prasad Shukla; and Sumitra Mahajan at the centenary (100th anniversary) celebrations of the Shri Madhyabharat Hindi Sahitya Samiti.

 On 6 June 2014, Mahajan was unanimously elected as the Speaker of the 16th Lok Sabha.
 She had earlier worked as a member of the 'Panel of Chairmen' in the Lok Sabha.
 She took the step of suspending 25 Congress MPs for five days (August 2015) from House for indiscipline in the House.